“Longboard vs Skateboard” is a topic that has been discussed for a long time, especially among newbies.

-If you try carving, the wheels will end up getting scratched and bites.
+If you try carving, the wheels will get scratched and bitten.

-The central part of this skateboard has more space as compared to the edges, especially the tail.
+This skateboard’s central part has more space than the edges, especially the tail.

 The tail is split into a heart shape.
 The wheels stay away from the deck, and you can easily opt for carving style.

 The chances of wheel bites decrease, and you can also go for traditional surf-style longboarding.